nitkizs/test/Docs/Data_Engineering/README.md

 # Data Engineering

-The Data Engineering stage of the AI-Workflow-Toolkit focuses on preparing raw data for downstream tasks.
-It includes data collection, extraction, and preprocessing, ensuring that the dataset is structured, consistent, and ready for further use.
+The Data Engineering stage of the AI-Workflow-Toolkit prepares raw data for downstream tasks.
+It includes Data Collection, Extraction, Preprocessing, Filtering, Labelling, and Versioning & Storage, ensuring the dataset is structured, consistent, and ready for use.

 ---